CSLearning4U/StudentCSP/_sources/CSPRepeatStrings/modify.rst

     .. tab:: Question

-       Write the code to replace every 0 with o in the given string.
+       Write the code to replace every 0 with o in the given string 'The 0wl h00ts l0udly'.

        .. activecode::  9_4_4_WSq
             :nocodelens: